Break-Resilient Codes: Problem Definition and Preliminaries

 \end{example}

 These fragments are given to the decoder in an unordered fashion, and the goal of the decoder is to reconstruct~$\bfx$ exactly in all cases.
-The associated set of codewords in~$\bi^n$ is called \emph{a $t$-break-resilient code}, and is denoted by~$\cC$.
+The associated set of codewords in~$\bi^n$ is called a~\emph{$(n,t)$-break-resilient code}, and is denoted by~$\cC$.

 The figure of merit of a given code is its \emph{redundancy}, i.e., the quantity~$n-\log|\cC|$, where~$|\cdot|$ denotes size.
 Although our context implies that~$t$ is a small number relative to~$n$, we choose not refer to it as a constant in our asymptotic analysis in order to better understand the fine dependence of our scheme on it; in essence, our scheme applies to any~$n$ and any $t=o(\frac{n}{\log n\log\log n})$.

 Further, we also assume that the fragments are \emph{oriented}.
-That is, for a given fragment~$\bff=(c_{i_1},\ldots,c_{i_r})$ taken from a codeword~$\bfc=(c_1,\ldots, c_n)$, the decoder does not know the correct values of the indices~$i_1,\ldots,i_r$, but does know that~$i_1\le i_r$.
-Orientation of fragments can be achieved rather easily by either engineering or theoretical solutions, thus we sidestep this issue in order to elucidate the problem more clearly.
-Throughout this paper we use standard notations for string manipulation, such as~$\circ$ to denote concatenation, $|\bfx|$ to denote length, and for a string~$\bfx=(x_1,\ldots,x_n)$ and~$1\le a<b\le n$ we let~$\bfx[a:b]=(x_a,x_{a+1},\ldots,x_b)$, and~$\bfx[a:]=(x_a,\ldots,x_{|\bfx|})$, as well as~$[n]\triangleq\{1,2,\ldots,n\}$ for a positive integer~$n$.
+That is, for any given fragment~$\bff=(c_{i},\ldots,c_{i+r})$ taken from a codeword~$\bfc=(c_1,\ldots, c_n)$, the decoder does not know the correct values of the indices~$i,\ldots,i+r$, but does know that the bit~$c_i$ is positioned to the left of the bit~$c_{i+r}$.
+Orientation of fragments can be achieved rather easily by simple engineering solutions~\cite{wang2025secure}, thus we sidestep this issue in order to elucidate the problem more clearly.